hdShang/arxiv-daily/docs/cs-LG/2025-08-20/papers/250814727v1-assessing-the-quality-and-security-of-ai-generated-code-a-quantitati.md

 ---
 layout: default
-title: Assessing the Quality and Security of AI-Generated Code: A Quantitative Analysis
+title: "Assessing the Quality and Security of AI-Generated Code: A Quantitative Analysis"
 ---

 # Assessing the Quality and Security of AI-Generated Code: A Quantitative Analysis